 Matthew Leaptrot, BS

-Matt has been a part of the RCC andrology team since 2013.
+Matt has been a part of the Reproductive Care Center andrology team since 2013.
 Het earned a Bachelor of Science Magna Cum Laude in 2009 from Weber State University majoring in Zoology with a Chemistry minor.
 Prior, he was a lab assistant the Meyers Functional Morphology Lab at Weber State and lab technician at the Leibold Laboratory, Department of Molecular Medicine at the University of Utah.
 Matt has been a human anatomy and physiology lab instructor and has also taught as teaching assistant and supplemental instructor for human biology and human anatomy classes.